Learn more with these free online training courses on the Meraki Learning Hub:

 By understanding the spectrum of wireless security threats in today’s environment and creating a comprehensive response plan, network administrators can preclude the possibility of a serious compromise of critical network assets — including access to secure network devices that belong to the enterprise.
 A best-in-class WIPS platform should be capable of delivering intuitive reporting and monitoring, along with a robust suite of tools allowing for automatic alerts and security enforncement.

-Meraki’s Air Marshal system includes real-time detection, remediation and alerting capabilities, including the ability to define pre-emptive policies that will intelligently take action to contain rogue APs using sophisticated containment mechanisms.
+Meraki’s Air Marshal system includes real-time detection, remediation and alerting capabilities, including the ability to define pre-emptive policies that will intelligently take action to contain rogue access points using sophisticated containment mechanisms.
 Meraki’s wireless portfolio contains both dual-radio APs which can be converted into full-time sensors running in Air Marshal mode, and three-radio APs with dedicated scanning radios permanently running as Air Marshal scanners.
 By utilizing Meraki access points and Meraki’s intuitive web-based Dashboard interface, network administrators can create a robust WIPS policy plan, and easily deploy an airtight network to deliver enterprise-grade security in a WLAN environment.